1961 World Series: Game 1

 At Yankee Stadium, Whitey Ford tossed his third straight World Series shutout.
-A fourth-inning shot into the lower right-field stands by Elston Howard was all Ford would need.
+A fourth-inning home run into the lower right-field stands by Elston Howard was all Ford would need.
 Moose Skowron added a sixth-inning shot into the lower left-field to make it 2–0.
-The two-hour, 11-minute game featured only two hits by the Reds, a first-inning single to left by Eddie Kasko and a fifth-inning single by Wally Post.
+The two-hour, 11-minute game featured only two hits by the Reds, a first-inning single by Eddie Kasko and another in the fifth by Wally Post.
 The only other Reds baserunner was Frank Robinson, who walked in the seventh.
-Otherwise, Ford had six strikeouts.
+Ford had six strikeouts.
 Jim O'Toole allowed six hits in seven innings.

 Ford was also aided by two excellent defensive plays by third baseman Clete Boyer.
-In the second inning, Boyer backhanded a Gene Freese ground ball close to the bag, wheeled, and threw out his third-base counterpart from his knees.
-In the eighth, Boyer dove to his left onto his stomach after a Dick Gernert ground ball; coming up with the ball, Boyer threw Gernert out, also from his knees.
+In the second inning, Boyer backhanded a ground ball by Reds third baseman Gene Freese close to the bag, wheeled, and threw him out from his knees.
+In the eighth, Boyer dove to his left onto his stomach after a Dick Gernert ground and also threw Gernert out from his knees.

 Game 2

-The Reds came charging back on superb pitching by Joey Jay to win Game 2 and even the series.
+The Reds came charging back to win Game 2 and even the series on the superb pitching of Joey Jay.
 Reds first baseman Gordy Coleman and Yankees' left-fielder Yogi Berra traded two-run homers in the fourth.
-Coleman hit his homer into the right-center field bleachers after Frank Robinson reached on an error by Yankees' third-baseman Clete Boyer.
+Coleman hit his into the right-center field bleachers after Frank Robinson reached on an error by Yankees' third-baseman Clete Boyer.
 After Roger Maris led off the bottom half of the inning with a walk, Berra tied the score with a drive into the lower right-field stands.